MikeDigitize/Animator-ES6/README.md

 ```

 ## Creating Sequences
 Animator has three methods to use to create a sequence - <code>animation</code> for keyframe animations, <code>transition</code> for CSS transitions and <code>combo</code> for combinations of the two that need to run simultaneously.
 Each of these return a <code>Promise</code> that resolves when all transitions / animations are complete, so they can be easily chained together to create complex sequences.
 Transitions and animations can be triggered either by setting styles directly on the element or adding / removing classes.
+See the [API guide](https://github.com/MikeDigitize/Animator-ES6/wiki) for more details.

 ```css
 /**